lilab-bcb/pegasus/README.md

     You can also read [FireCloud instructions](https://software.broadinstitute.org/firecloud/documentation/article?id=10574) on uploading data.

+1. Create a sample sheet.
+A sample sheet is a simple CSV with lane, sample, and index columns, which describe the way to demultiplex the flowcell.
+The index column should contain a 10x sample set name (e.g., SI-GA-A12).

+   Example:
+    ```
+    Lane,Sample,Index
+    *,pbmc_whole_cell,SI-GA-A8
+    *,pbmc_nuclei_nst,SI-GA-B8
+    *,pbmc_nuclei_tst,SI-GA-C8
+    *,pbmc_nuclei_cst,SI-GA-D8
+    ```

-1. Upload your Sample Sheet (CSV file) to the workspace.
+1. Upload your sample sheet to the workspace.

     Example: *gsutil cp /foo/bar/projects/my_bcl.csv gs://fc-e0000000-0000-0000-0000-000000000000/